Altimis/Scweet/README.md

 The library is now available.
 To install the library, run :

-``pip install Scweet==1.8``
+`pip install Scweet==1.8`

-After installing, you can use it as follow :
+After installing, you can use it like this :

 ```
 from Scweet.scweet import scrape
-from Scweet.user import get_user_information, get_users_following, get_users_followers``
+from Scweet.user import get_user_information, get_users_following, get_users_followers
 ```

-**scrape top tweets with the words 'bitcoin','ethereum'  geolocated less than 200 km from Alicante (Spain) Lat=38.3452, Long=-0.481006 and without replies.**
+**Scrape top tweets with the words 'bitcoin', 'ethereum'  geolocated less than 200 km from Alicante (Spain) Lat=38.3452, Long=-0.481006 and without replies:**
-**the process is slower as the interval is smaller (choose an interval that can divide the period of time betwee, start and max date)**
+**The process is slower as the interval is smaller (choose an interval that can divide the period of time between, start and max date)**

 ```
 data = scrape(words=['bitcoin','ethereum'], since="2021-10-01", until="2021-10-05", from_account = None,         interval=1, headless=False, display_type="Top", save_images=False, lang="en",
 	resume=False, filter_replies=False, proximity=False, geocode="38.3452,-0.481006,200km")
 ```

-**scrape top tweets of with the hashtag #bitcoin, in proximity and without replies.**
+**Scrape top tweets of with the hashtag #bitcoin, in proximity and without replies:**
-**the process is slower as the interval is smaller (choose an interval that can divide the period of time betwee, start and max date)**
+**The process is slower as the interval is smaller (choose an interval that can divide the period of time between, start and max date)**

 ```
 data = scrape(hashtag="bitcoin", since="2021-08-05", until=None, from_account = None, interval=1,